AriFordsham/GHCWiki/gp-h-eden/meetings.md

   - Define focus for future developments:

     - Pick your top 3 tools etc that would help your research
-    - Pick your top 3 challenge applications
+    - Pick your top 3 challenge applications [ SICSA Multi-core Challenge](http://www.sicsa.ac.uk/news/sicsa-multicore-challenge)
     - Pick your top 3 arguments why a Fortran programmer should switch to Haskell
 - Technical discussion on GpH: